 - Enjoy state-of-the-art labs, open seven days a week.

-- Get individual support: new postgraduate students are enrolled by the Programme Leader and given their timetables individually.
+- Individualised support: new postgraduate students are enrolled by the Programme Leader and given their timetables individually.

 Areas of Specialisation

 Be part of the select group of people who understand both the theory and practice of cybersecurity.
 Specialise in this area by choosing the following courses: Enterprise Network Information Security Management, Cloud Computing, Special Topic – Cybersecurity, Research Methods, and Thesis.